bunsanweb/hashnet/doc/design.md

 - The Existing-peer's "site" publishes a signed event **"$peer$attended"** with
    - the New-peer's site URL
    - NOTE: the "$peer$added" made by "site" automatically (not "me")
-- The other-peers in the network get the "$peer$attended" sined event, then
+- The other-peers in the network get the "$peer$attended" signed event, then
    - `hub`s watch the "$peer$attended" events to add their peer list (same way as "$peer$added" events handling).

-The important point is, "site"s just announce an existence of a  New-peer to the network, then the judgements to join it are done by each `hub` as an agent of `me` (not by "site").
+The important point is, "site"s just announce an existence of a  New-peer to the network, then the judgments to join it are done by each `hub` as an agent of `me` (not by "site").

 It is able to adding more negotiation of consensus for joining new-peers as a peer strategy;
 e.g. adding after several existed-peers approved (by signed events).